susanpallmann/witches-and-wagers/README.md

 ## To Do
 **Host**
-- [ ] Consider moving some functions to common.js from main.js
 - [ ] Address all current code debt (TODOs)
 - [ ] Create non-database front-end functions (things like timers)